Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 - To stop playback, you use the `pause()` or `stop()` functions <sup>4</sup>

 __*SKAudioNode Example*__ </br>
-The simplest way to add audio to a SpriteKit scene is to add a child SKAudioNode to it:
+The simplest way to add audio to a SpriteKit scene is to add a child `SKAudioNode` to it.

+`SKAudioNode` was introduced in iOS 9 as an alternative to `SKAction.playSoundFileNamed(...)`.

+`SKAudioNode` is much more powerful than its alternative:
+- Sounds are played automatically using `AVFoundation`,
+- Can be added as a child to a SpriteKit `SKNode`
+- The node can optionally add 3D spatial audio effects to the audio when it is played (3D audio mixing is added automatically if the attribute `isPositional` is set to `true`), which allows you to pan your audio left and right.
+- It loops its audio file by default.
+- It allows stopping and restarting audio whenever you want.

 ```Swift
 let audioNode = SKAudioNode(fileNamed: "drums.mp3")